-- the group's policy of maintaining debt to regulatory capital value (RCV) of between 55 per cent and 65 per cent, which is consistent with a robust capital structure and strong solvency position, and which in turn supports the group's current credit ratings for its principal subsidiary United Utilities Water Limited of A3/BBB+/A- with Moody's, S&P and Fitch respectively; - the group's pension schemes being fully funded on a low dependency basis and fully hedged for market risk; - the group's policy of maintaining a robust liquidity position, with liquidity to cover expected cash outflows for the next 15 24 months, and flexibility to exceed the upper end of the liquidity range in periods of greater uncertainty.
-At March 2023 the group had £1,190 million of available liquidity covering expected cash outflows through to August 2025 and providing a significant buffer to absorb short-term cash flow impacts; and the current regulatory framework within which the group operates - which provides a high degree of cash flow certainty over the regulatory period and the broader regulatory protections outlined below.
+- the group's policy of maintaining debt to regulatory capital value (RCV) of between 55 per cent and 65 per cent, which is consistent with a robust capital structure and strong solvency position, and which in turn supports the group's current credit ratings for its principal subsidiary United Utilities Water Limited of A3/BBB+/A- with Moody's, S&P and Fitch respectively; - the group's pension schemes being fully funded on a low dependency basis and fully hedged for market risk: - the group's policy of maintaining a robust liquidity ٠ position, with liquidity to cover expected cash outflows for the next 15 - 24 months, and flexibility to exceed the upper end of the liquidity range in periods of greater uncertainty.
+At March 2023 the group had £1,190 million of available liquidity covering expected cash outflows through to August 2025 and providing a significant buffer to absorb short-term cash flow impacts; and

 From a regulatory perspective, the group benefits from a rolling 25-year licence and a regulatory regime in which regulators - including the economic regulator, Ofwat - are required to have regard to the principles of best regulatory practice.
-These include that regulation should be carried out in a way that is transparent, accountable. proportionate, consistent and targeted.
+These include that regulation should be carried out in a way that is transparent, accountable, proportionate, consistent and targeted.
 Ofwat's primary duties provide that it should protect consumers' interests, by promoting effective competition wherever appropriate; secure that the company properly carries out its statutory functions; secure that the company can finance the proper carrying out of these functions - in particular through securing reasonable returns on capital; and secure that water and wastewater supply systems have long-term resilience and that the company takes steps to meet long-term demands for water supplies and wastewater services.

-In addition, from an economic perspective, given the market structure of water and wastewater services, threats to the group's viability from risks such as reduced market share, substitution of services and reduced demand are low compared to those faced by many other industries.
+In addition, from an economic perspective, given the market structure of water and wastewater services. threats to the group's viability from risks such as reduced market share, substitution of services and reduced demand are low compared to those faced by many other industries.